Why are more and more young people self-harming?

 There’s often a waiting list for referral to CAMHS, which in some areas can be up to 18 months, but private treatment may be an option.
 The British Association for Counselling and Psychotherapy can help you find a suitable therapist in your area.

 Benenden Health may also be able to help.
-Over-16s can access our Psychological Wellbeing Support Service, which provides short-term support for mild to moderate mental-health issues and can be helpful while awaiting an NHS referral.
+Over-16s can access our Mental Health Helpline, which provides short-term support for mild to moderate mental-health issues and can be helpful while awaiting an NHS referral.
 Call our 24/7 helpline on 0800 414 8247.

 We don’t provide the specialised support needed by under-16s but may be able to offer £300 towards private therapy.
 Call our helpline for advice.